alexandruast/platform-inception/README.md

 Sandbox infrastructure (Nomad, Consul, Vault, Fabio) is provisioned from Factory-Jenkins.

 #### Changelog
-decision to have int/qa/prod environments, qa for performance testing decision to have the development/sandbox local in vagrant decision to bake the configuration into containers, reason is otherwise we will lose dev/prod parity because application configuration can be anything
+added nomad service in dev mode to factory/prod jenkins to be able to properly validate jobs decision to have int/qa/prod environments, qa for performance testing decision to have the development/sandbox local in vagrant decision to bake the configuration into containers, reason is otherwise we will lose dev/prod parity because application configuration can be anything